 sampling with choices method [90, 50, 40, 60, 40]

-To shuffle or randomize list or other sequence types.
+Use this function to shuffle or randomize a list or other sequence types.
 The

 shuffle function shuffles a list in-place.
-The most common example is shuffle cards.
+The most common example is shuffling cards.

 list = [2,5,8,9,12] random.shuffle(list) print ("Printing shuffled list ", list)